Mural by Walter Edmonds and Richard Watson

 • 1968- Site of the National Conference of Black Power

 • 1970- Site of the Black Panther Conference

 • 1974- The first women were ordained into the Episcopal priesthood at the Church of the Advocate

 • 1973-1976- The “Art of Protest” Mural Series depicting African American oppression, resistance to oppression, and the hope of the Beloved Community

-In that history of justice, advocacy, and art, the Advocate Center for Culture and Education grounds itself; and we carry our identity into all that we do--academics, arts, and athletics.
-The Advocate Center is a nonprofit housed at the Church of the Advocate whose mission is to unite community residents, volunteers, service providers, and educational institutions in a cooperative effort of mutual support and learning to improve the life prospects and well-being of North Philadelphia residents.
+In that history of justice, advocacy, and art, the Advocate Center for Culture and Education grounds itself; and we carry that identity into all that we do through youth leadership programming in academics, the arts, and athletics.
+The Advocate Center is a community-based non-profit housed at the Church of the Advocate whose mission is to unite community residents, volunteers, service providers, and educational institutions in a cooperative effort of mutual support and learning to improve the life prospects and well-being of North Philadelphia residents.
 The Advocate Center is a non-sectarian organization that serves and welcomes all regardless of religion, race, gender, sexual orientation, or nationality.

-The Advocate Center lives out our mission through our three main program areas--ACADEMICS, ARTS, and ATHLETICS.
+The Advocate Center lives out our mission through our three main program areas: ACADEMIC ENRICHMENT, ARTS, and ATHLETICS.